Flexible consumption business models has been saved

 Flexible consumption requires an entirely new business model that fundamentally alters how products and services are sold and to whom.
 Moving to a pay-per-use business model may call for changes to business capabilities, operating models, and enabling technology platforms.
 In order to make the transition from a more traditional model, executives first need to determine what this “new” business model should look like.
 It all starts with understanding where you are currently—and then determining where you need to be in order to respond best to customer requirements and market shifts.

-However, getting that level of clarity requires more than asking whether it’s time to switch to a subscription model or to start unbundling your current offerings.
+However, getting that level of clarity requires more than asking whether it’s time to switch to a everything-as-a-service (XaaS) model or to start unbundling your current offerings.
 You need a clear understanding of how your industry is evolving, where competition is most likely to surface, and where disruption could happen.
 Then you need to kick the tires on every aspect of your future business model to make sure it’s going to get you where you want to go.

 Difficult?
 Yes.
 Worth doing?
 Absolutely.